diellza veliqi

 2025

-Book design developed at IN-FO.CO under the creative direction of Adam Michaels for Living to Learn: Art & Education for the Common Good, edited by Noah Simblist.
-The publication brings together contributions from more than seventy artists, curators, collectives, and scholars who examine contemporary art as a site of learning.
-The design supports the book’s extensive essays and case studies through a clear typographic system that organizes diverse voices and materials across nearly five hundred pages.
+Book design at IN-FO.CO under Adam Michaels for Living to Learn: Art & Education for the Common Good, edited by Noah Simblist.
+The design organizes contributions from 70+ artists and scholars across 500 pages with a clear typographic system supporting essays and case studies.

 Design: IN-FO.CO